Hans-Xu/COMP4641_group_10/README.md

 [-s] the folder containing the source csv files

 [-o] the folder that place all outputs.
-The output will be in the folder 'rumors' under the path in -o
+The output will be in the folder 'rumors' under the path in -o.
+The default value will be the folder contains rumorDetector_readall.py

 [-t] the path of the input txt.
 The format of txt is the same as rumorDetector.py